The best of Nepal: 21 incredible things to see and do in Nepal

 LANGTANG VALLEY AND TAMANG HERITAGE TRAIL

 Hiking through the unexplored parts of the Langtang National Park and deep into the Tamang hinterland.
 This trek is all about immersing yourself in local culture, learning about one of the oldest tribes in Nepal, the Tamang people, as well as witnessing some incredible Himalayan mountain scenery.

 If you speak to any local Nepali, they say Mustang is there favourite hiking area.

 Bordering Tibet, Mustang’s desert-like terrain reminds of Mars, with high-altitude dessert’s and eroded badlands forming the area.
 It’s a mystical and culturally rich region less frequented by tourists, but hiking here is well worth the effort.

 #13 Book a scenic flight over the Himalayan mountains

 Let’s face it, most of us are never going to summit Mt.
-Everest (even Everest Base Camp is tough enough!), but there is an alternative… an epic scenic flight over the iconic peaks of the Himalaya, and of course Mt.Everest.
+Everest (even Everest Base Camp is tough enough!), but there is an alternative… the Mount Everest flight tour experience over the iconic peaks of the Himalaya, and of course Mt.Everest.